You must prepare a site plan to apply for a vehicle crossing permit.

 Download an example site plan

-Show in your site plan the distances between proposed crossings and all assets.
+Show the distances between planned crossings and all assets in your plan.

 Single residential properties